Rebel Wilson Looks Pretty In Pink As She Preps For Royal Wedding: See Her Lady Gaga-Inspired Outfit

 Beloved comedian Rebel Wilson is going all out for Prince Harry and Meghan Markle’s wedding!
 Check out her outfit right here!

 The royal wedding is nearly here and it looks like Rebel Wilson is attending!
 The 38-year-old actress took to Twitter to display her the gorgeous gown (and hat) she will be wearing!
-In the new clip, she show’d fans the bright pink ensemble, including gloves!
-As friends and family watched she attempted to put on the hat, which definitely resembles a unicorn horn!
+Naturally, the amazing outfit includes gloves!
+As friends and family watched, she attempted to put on the hat, which definitely resembles a unicorn horn!

-At first, she had pointed just like the mythical animal!
-That is, until someone steps forward and shows her how it’s meant to be worn.
+At first, she was looking like the mythical animal!
+That is, until someone steps forward and showed her how it’s meant to be worn.
 “Final fitting today for my wedding outfit.
 My influences are a little bit British royalty & a little bit Wakanda,” she captioned the amazing moment.
 Love it!
 “It’s gonna be such a good weekend,” she says in the clip!
 We totally agree!

 Final fitting today for my wedding outfit.
 My influences are a little bit British royalty & a little bit Wakanda x #HarryandMeghan #RoyalWedding pic.twitter.com/u66gZr18ND